skawaguchi/league-homework/README.md

 Run `yarn` to install the project dependencies.

+## Playing with the Application
+Run `yarn start` and a React application will start to play with the application.

 ## Testing the Application
 Run `yarn test` to run tests in watch mode for active development.